-Individuals and representatives of organizations U.S. National Interested Parties having an interest in the U.S. TAG's work may request listing as observers.
-Observers shall be advised of the U.S. TAG activities, may attend meetings with prior approval, and may submit comments for consideration, but shall not vote.

-A5.6 Representation of Materially Affected Interests Lack of Dominance.
-All directly and materially affected U.S. National Linterested Pparties shall have the opportunity for fair and equitable participation without dominance by any single interest.
+- U.S. National Interested Parties having an interest in the U.S. TAG's work may request listing as observers.
+Observers shall be advised of the U.S. TAG activities, may attend meetings with prior approval, and may submit comments for consideration, but shall not vote. - A5.6 Lack of Dominance.
+All U.S. National Interested Parties shall have the opportunity for fair and equitable participation without dominance by any single interest.

 Dominance means a position or exercise of dominant authority, leadership, or influence by reason of superior leverage, strength, or representation.
 The requirement implicit in the phrase "without dominance by any single interest" normally will be satisfied if a reasonable balance among interests can be achieved.
-Unless it is claimed by a directly and materially U.S. National affected Interested Ppartyerson that a single interest dominated the standards activity, to the exclusion of fair and equitable consideration of other viewpoints, no test for dominance is required.
+Unless it is claimed by a U.S. National Interested Party that a single interest dominated the standards activity, to the exclusion of fair and equitable consideration of other viewpoints, no test for dominance is required.

 A5.7 Membership Roster.
-The TAG Aadministrator shall maintain the list of U.S. TAG members and the organization (if any) they represent.
+The TAG Administrator shall maintain the list of U.S. TAG members and the organization (if any) they represent.